 The Rideau Canal

-Fancy Free’s history is intertwined with that of the Rideau Canal.
-Although originally built in the 1830’s by the British military for reasons of defence, the Rideau Canal came into popular use as a recreational waterway in the late 1800’s as the introduction of the new internal combustion engine made excursion vessels popular.
-With its calm water passages and its system of locks that bypass rapids, the Rideau Canal was (and is) perfectly suited for public and private recreational boating.
+Although originally built in the 1830’s by the British for defence, the Rideau Canal system, running from Ottawa to Kingston by way of linked lakes, became popular as a recreational waterway in the late 1800’s when the introduction of internal combustion engines made excursion vessels popular.

-The Rideau Queen, a large steamer capable of holding about 300 passengers, plied the water of Big Rideau Lake on day trips, noting on its bill of advertisement that Fancy Free was among the sights to be seen.
+The Rideau Queen, a large steamer capable of holding about 300 passengers, plied the water of Big Rideau Lake on day trips from Kingston, noting on its fliers that beautiful Fancy Free Island was among the sights to be seen.

-The flavour of a summer of cottage living on the Rideau in those early days has been captured in “A Boy’s Cottage Diary, 1904,” written by Fred Dickinson and annotated by Larry Turner.
-“It was a summer full of camping, fishing, boating, and all around fun, the kinds of summers experienced by youngsters in Ontario lakelands where families of country, town and city found relief from work-day life.
+The flavour of a summer of cottage living on the Rideau in those early days has been captured in “A Boy’s Cottage Diary, 1904”, written by Fred Dickinson and annotated by the late Perth historian Larry Turner.
+“It was a summer full of camping, fishing, boating, and all around fun.”

 Building Fancy Free